burgertime-c4/YYYY-MM-contest-findings/README.md

 ### QA reports, Gas reports, and Analyses

-All warden submissions in these three categories are submitted as bulk listings of issues and recommendations:
+Any warden submissions in these three categories are submitted as bulk listings of issues and recommendations:

 - **[QA reports](https://docs.code4rena.com/roles/wardens/judging-criteria#qa-reports-low-non-critical)** include *all* low severity and non-critical findings from an individual warden.
 - **[Gas reports](https://docs.code4rena.com/roles/wardens/judging-criteria#gas-reports)** include *all* gas optimization recommendations from an individual warden.